roysania1011sr/Decentralized-EV-Fleet/README.md

 # Decentralized-EV-Fleet
-A decentralized EV fleet where vehicles communicate via V2V, share real-time status, and decide the best EV for each task.
-The decision goes to the Fleet Manager for approval, then the suitable driver is assigned and the task starts.
-This saves time, reduces manual work, speeds decisions, and improves fleet efficiency.

 The Decentralized EV Fleet Management System is an intelligent multi-agent solution designed to make EV fleet operations faster, smarter, more efficient, and reliable.
 Instead of depending entirely on a centralized system to decide which vehicle should perform a task, each EV acts as an autonomous agent.
 EVs communicate with nearby vehicles through V2V communication, exchange real-time information such as battery level, location, availability, and workload, and collaboratively determine which EV is best suited for a task.